 Finally, more people in Spring Hill choose to walk to work each day (16.4%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Did you know that the Spring Hill neighborhood has more Armenian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Spring Hill neighborhood has more Lithuanian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.2% of this neighborhood's residents have Armenian ancestry and 1.8% have Lithuanian ancestry.
+In fact, 2.1% of this neighborhood's residents have Lithuanian ancestry and 2.1% have Eastern European ancestry.

 Spring Hill is also pretty special linguistically.
-Significantly, 1.3% of its residents five years old and above primarily speak Russian at home.
-While this may seem like a small percentage, it is higher than 97.0% of the neighborhoods in America.
+Significantly, 1.3% of its residents five years old and above primarily speak Portuguese at home.
+While this may seem like a small percentage, it is higher than 96.0% of the neighborhoods in America.